-Fences on a Common Boundary with a Park.
+Fences on a Common Boundary with Open Space Nodes, Parks or a lake.

-Fencing along the common park or open space boundaries is to be:
+Fencing along the common park, lake or open space boundaries are to be:

-- A maximum of 1.8m height; - Constructed of face brickwork or Rendered and painted masonry piers (with or without masonry base); - Infills of coloured metal tube or timber palings with rails to the inside of the allotment;
+- A minimum transparency ratio of 50% - A maximum of 1.8m height from the bottom of the retaining wall or 1.2m from lot level (if greater than 1.8m from bottom of retaining wall) - Constructed of materials and be in colours sympathetic to those of the associated dwelling - Constructed of face brickwork or Rendered and painted masonry piers (with or without masonry base); - Infills of coloured metal tube or timber palings with rails to the inside of the allotment;

-Please discuss your proposed fencing with the adjoining owner prior to construction and refer to the relevant 'The Dividing Fences" legislation and guidelines in your State and Local Government Area.
+Please discuss your proposed fencing with the adjoining owner prior to construction and refer to the relevant 'The Dividing Fences' legislation and guidelines in your State and Local Government Area.

-Developer Fencing Works
+Developer Fencing and Retaining